Commodity Related Links

-- How will this purchase or failure to make this purchase have an impact on the research?
+- How will this purchase or failure to purchase the specifically proposed equipment impact the associated research?
 (If Applicable)

-- Will the failure to make this purchase affect the continuity or validity of the research?
+- Will the failure to purchase the specifically proposed equipment affect the continuity or validity of the associated research?
 (If Applicable)

 Professional services are customized services consisting of specialized intellectual or creative expertise based on personal skills or ideas provided for a fee.
 Per section 41-16-21 of Code of Alabama, professional services do not require competitive bidding.
 Please refer to Contract Management website for guidance on Professional Services as special requirements apply, depending on the situation.

 Before selecting an order placement method, it is important to become familiar with Procurement’s Expenditure Matrix resource.
 The acquisition process at the University can be completed through a variety of methods, funding sources and payment options…and, can be a little confusing at times!
 The Expenditure Matrix is intended to assist campus partners in identifying the appropriate method of payment for common expenditures.
 Please refer to the expenditure matrix in conjunction with the methods detailed below.
 If you are unable to locate your good or service on the matrix, please contact the appropriate Senior Buyer for assistance.

 The following Order Placement Methods are Listed in Order of Preference